 The evaluator shall examine the results of all penetration testing to determine that the TOE, in its operational environment, is resistant to an attacker possessing a Basic attack potential.

-If the results reveal that the TOE, in its operational environment, has vulnerabilities exploitable by an attacker possessing less than an Enhanced-
+If the results reveal that the TOE, in its operational environment, has vulnerabilities exploitable by an attacker possessing less than an Enhancedpotential less than Enhanced-Basic.

 Basic attack potential, then this evaluator action fails.